Minimising slips in the workplace: non-slip flooring

 How is a non-slip surface assessed?

-Before considering solutions to maximise grip, it’s worth understanding how grip is measured and quantified.
+Before considering solutions to maximise grip, it’s worth understanding how the grip is measured and quantified.

 The “gold standard” for measuring surface roughness is based upon a pendulum test.